About Us

 Randy Boyd

-In 2007, Boyd began a journey transitioning from entrepreneur and businessman to full time public servant.
-Boyd is a founder and Chairman of tnAchieves, a non-profit which has helped send over 133,000 students to community college free of tuition and fees.
-This success led Governor Haslam to invite him to serve as Special Advisor on Higher Education in 2013.
+In 2007, Boyd began a journey transitioning from entrepreneur and businessman to full-time public servant.
+Boyd is a founder and chairman of tnAchieves, a nonprofit which has helped send more than 200,000 students to community college free of tuition and fees.
+This success led then-Governor Bill Haslam to invite him to serve as special advisor on higher education in 2013.
 During his tenure, he is credited with being the architect of the Drive to 55 and the Tennessee Promise.
-In 2015, Governor Haslam recruited him back to serve as Commissioner of Economic and Community Development.
-During his tenure his team recruited 52,000 new jobs and $9 billion in new investment in the State.
-He also founded and co-Chaired the Governor’s Rural Task Force and Chaired the Governor’s Workforce Sub-Cabinet.
+In 2015, Gov. Haslam recruited him back to serve as commissioner of economic and community development.
+During his tenure, his team recruited 52,000 new jobs and $9 billion in new investment for the state.
+He also founded and co-chaired the governor’s Rural Task Force and chaired the Governor’s Workforce Sub-Cabinet.
+Randy and his wife Jenny have dedicated their lives to giving back.
+In 2018, the couple formed the Boyd Foundation to further promote youth education, mental health, the arts and animal welfare.
+Among the Foundation’s many philanthropic commitments is the Boyd Center for Business and Economic Research and the Boyd Venture Challenge seed grant program for student entrepreneurs, both through the Haslam College of Business at UT Knoxville.
+In an effort to make Tennessee the most pet friendly state in the nation, they have donated the funds to create over 100 dog parks across the state.

 Boyd is the first in his family to graduate from college.
 He earned a bachelor’s degree in business with an emphasis on industrial management from UT Knoxville.
 He also earned a master’s degree in liberal studies with a focus on foreign policy from the University of Oklahoma.

-When not working for UT, Boyd enjoys running and has run over 85 half marathons and 47 full marathons, including one in Antarctica.
-But his favorite time is spent as Jenny’s husband of 37 years, father to his two sons, and being Poppi to his two granddaughters.
+When not working for UT, Boyd enjoys running and has run 95 half marathons and 55 full marathons, including one on every continent, and yes including Antarctica.
+But his favorite time is spent as Jenny’s husband of 42 years, father to his two sons, and being Poppi to his two granddaughters.

 Jenny Boyd